fsteffek/steamplog/README.md

-steamplaytime
+Steamplog
 =============

-This script saves your game playtime for your steam games.
+This script logs and plots your game playtime for your steam games.

+Note: steamplog can be considered `pre-alpha`.

-Note: steamplaytime is not endorsed, sponsored, affiliated with or otherwise authorized by Valve Corporation.
+Note: steamplog is not endorsed, sponsored, affiliated with or otherwise authorized by Valve Corporation.

 ### Setup